Cars.com (NYSE:CARS) Posts Earnings Results, Misses Expectations By $0.28 EPS

-Cars.com (NYSE:CARS) issued its quarterly earnings results on Thursday.
-The company reported $0.08 earnings per share (EPS) for the quarter, missing analysts’ consensus estimates of $0.36 by ($0.28), Briefing.com reports.
-The company had revenue of $153.30 million during the quarter, compared to the consensus estimate of $150.42 million.
+Cars.com (NYSE:CARS) issued its quarterly earnings data on Thursday.
+The company reported $0.08 EPS for the quarter, missing analysts’ consensus estimates of $0.36 by ($0.28), Briefing.com reports.
 Cars.com had a positive return on equity of 17.78% and a negative net margin of 151.54%.
-The firm’s quarterly revenue was up 3.5% on a year-over-year basis.
-During the same quarter last year, the firm posted $0.32 EPS.
+The firm had revenue of $153.30 million for the quarter, compared to analyst estimates of $150.42 million.
+During the same period in the previous year, the business earned $0.32 EPS.
+Cars.com’s revenue for the quarter was up 3.5% compared to the same quarter last year.
 Cars.com updated its Q2 2021 guidance to – EPS.

-In other Cars.com news, insider James F. Rogers sold 11,042 shares of the business’s stock in a transaction dated Wednesday, March 3rd.
-The stock was sold at an average price of $13.93, for a total transaction of $153,815.06.
-Company insiders own 0.47% of the company’s stock.
+In other news, insider James F. Rogers sold 11,042 shares of the business’s stock in a transaction on Wednesday, March 3rd.
+The shares were sold at an average price of $13.93, for a total transaction of $153,815.06.
+0.47% of the stock is owned by insiders.

 About Cars.com